100 Notable alumni of

 -

-Thomas M. Siebel is an American billionaire businessman, technologist, and author.
-He founded the enterprise software company Siebel Systems and is the founder, chairman, and CEO of C3.ai, an artificial intelligence software platform and applications company.
+Thomas M. Siebel is an American businessman, technologist, and author.
+He founded the enterprise software company Siebel Systems and was the founder, chairman, and former CEO of C3 AI, an artificial intelligence software platform and applications company.
+He is currently the chairman of First Virtual Group, a diversified holding company.

 -